Naming customs of Hispanic America: Colombia

 Starting in 2021, parents can reverse this order by mutual agreement.
-The rule will be applied according to the type of couple: in the case of heterosexual couples, the order will be as in general practice (the first last name will be the paternal last name and the second last name will be the maternal last name). surname).
+The rule will be applied according to the type of couple: in the case of heterosexual couples, the order will be as in general practice (the first last name will be the paternal last name and the second last name will be the maternal last name).
 Parents of the same sex may choose the order of both surnames of the children (either by birth or adoption) by mutual agreement.
 In case of disagreement, the order of the surnames is determined by lottery.

 The law also allows the correction of some of the names, the elimination of some of the names or surnames, inverting the surnames or the change of names and surnames.